roshhhhhhhhhh/Mini-Project/README.md

 ## Practical Motivation
-#### Ill effects of false and dis-information today, especially the recent anti-asian hate crimes from covid-19.
+Ill effects of false and dis-information today, especially the recent anti-asian hate crimes from covid-19.

 ## Problem Formulation
-#### Differentiating between real and fake news using title and text
+Differentiating between real and fake news using feature's of the article

 ## Data Preparation
 #### 1. Cleaning of junk values in excel: